FirelyTeam/firely-docs/vonk/configuration/db_mongo.rst

 Using MongoDB for the Administration API database
 -------------------------------------------------
-Although :ref:`deprecated<mongodb_admin_deprecated>`, you can still use MongoDB for Administration Data as well.
+Although we encourage you to use :ref:`SQLite for Vonk Administration <sqlite_admin_reasons>`, you can still use MongoDB for Vonk Administration as well.

 This works the same as with the normal Vonk database, except that you: